birkirorri/sxGenBench/README.md

 in each model folder there is a folder for each dataset run

 Seperate folder is available for the standalone version of each disentanglement metric implemented in the benchmark.
+These metrics are implemented based on googles disentanglement_lib

 ## Standard benchmarking workflow (Blue)